 Stabila is now going global.
 The Public Chain is accessible to everyone.
 November 24, 2021 -Genesis block time

-November 24, 2021 - Genesis block time.
-First STB coins roll off the genesis account.

-Digital transformation lets the world reimagine itself – and Moneta is happy to be among the changemakers by enabling customer-centric services and lasting relationships ”LONDON, UK, November 29, 2021 /EINPresswire.com/ -- Stabila is a blockchain-based decentralized digital platform with its own cryptocurrency, called Stabila or STB.
+Digital transformation lets the world reimagine itself – and Moneta is happy to be among the changemakers by enabling customer-centric services and lasting relationships”MOSCOW, RUSSIA, November 30, 2021 /EINPresswire.com/ -- Stabila is a blockchain-based decentralized digital platform with its own cryptocurrency, called Stabila or STB.
 Founded in 2021 by a St. Vincent and The Grenadines company, the “Moneta Holdings”, Stabila aims to host a global cost-effective decentralized fintech system.

 — Moneta Holdings CEO Daniel Varzari